ArkDShiggy/RPG-Maker/README.txt

 RPG MAKER VX ACE the penultimate version written in Ruby.

 I started with VX ACE, and thus it is the version I am the most familiar with.
-In VX ACE, the lower levels of the game code are not accessible, they are at least partly documented tho and because Ruby is an interpreted language , you can modify the code slightly.
+In VX ACE, the lower levels of the game code are not visible, they are at least partly documented tho and because Ruby is an interpreted language , you can still modify the code (although it is rarely required).
 The rest of the code is very well organised and commented which made it easy to learn.
 In MV, all the game code is open but the code is not as well organised and commented.
-Luckily despite being written in another language, the architecture is more than 90% the same which makes it easier to go from VX ACE to MV.
+Luckily despite being written in another language, the architecture is more than 90% the same which made it easy to go from VX ACE to MV.